nicksergeant/billmonster/README.md

 configuration sections for each provider you would like to use.
 Multiple accounts per provider is also supported (see the sample).

+## Password configuration

+Use your [keyring](http://pypi.python.org/pypi/keyring/)'s password backend to store your passwords.

+As an example, if I wanted to use the Wells Fargo provider, I would create an entry like this:

+    Name: wellsfargo.com
+    Account: nick
+    Where: wellsfargo.com
+    Password: o-hi-thar

 ## Usage

 See below for using each individual provider script separately.